paurkedal/ocaml-caqti/README.md

 If you link against `caqti-dynload`, then drivers are loaded dynamically based on the URI.
-If dynamic loading is unavailable on your platform, you may instead statically link against the `caqti-driver-*` libraries which you expect to use.
+If dynamic loading is unavailable on your platform, you may instead link against the `caqti-driver-*` libraries which you expect to use.

 ## Documentation